-Grievance issues should be resolved in a timely manner.
-In order to assure this, time restrictions are a part of each step.
-If a student grievant misses a deadline, the process is considered to be terminated.
-If college personnel fail to meet a deadline, the grievance is forwarded automatically to the President for resolution.
-The timelines can be extended by mutual agreement between the involved parties at any time.
-Timelines start when written materials are submitted to the Vice President for Student Affairs' Office.
+Complaints and perceived problems should be resolved in a timely manner.
+To ensure this, time restrictions are a part of each step.
+If a student complainant misses a deadline, the process is terminated.
+Failure by the responsible college official to meet a deadline does not prejudice the complaint but is grounds for a complaint against that official.
+Timelines can be extended by mutual agreement between the parties involved at any time and may be necessary based on any approved student accessibility accommodations.
+Timelines start when Student Complaint Form is received by the Chair of the Student Complaint Committee.